codeclimate/codeclimate-rubocop/config/contents/style/module_function.md

 This cop checks for use of `extend self` or `module_function` in a module.

-Supported styles are: module_function, extend_self, forbidden.
+Supported styles are: module_function, extend_self, forbidden. `forbidden` style prohibits the usage of both styles.

+NOTE: the cop won't be activated when the module contains any private methods.

+### Safety:

+Autocorrection is unsafe (and is disabled by default) because `extend self` and `module_function` do not behave exactly the same.

 ### Example: EnforcedStyle: module_function (default)
     # bad